google/tracing-framework/docs/options.md

 The frequency, in milliseconds, to flush data buffers or 0 to prevent automatic flushing.

+### wtf.trace.provider.*

+Each event provider can be toggled here to allow for the choice of which kind of events to include in the stream or the fidelity of the events added.

+#### wtf.trace.provider.javascript

+Set `wtf.trace.provider.javascript` to 1+ to enable the events.
+This will use a variety of means to attempt to gather javascript runtime events, such as garbage collections, JIT activity, etc. This functionality relies on the injector extension or custom builds of Chromium.

 ## HUD

 HUD options pertain only to the overlay used in browser-based injected runs.